-If you are looking to challenge yourself or for other great books to read, the 7th grade teachers suggest the titles below.
+If you want to challenge yourself or if you're looking for other great books to read, the 7th-grade teachers suggest the titles below.

 - 1. The Lion, the Witch and the Wardrobe by C.S.
-Lewis - 2.
-Artemis Fowl by Eoin Colfer - 3.
-Cinder by Marissa Meyer - 4.
-Escape from Mr. Lemoncello's Library by Chris Grabenstein - 5.
-Hero by Mike Lupica - 6.
-I am Malala: The Girl Who Stood Up for Education and was Shot by the Taliban by Malala Yousafzai - 7.
-Navigating Early by Clare Vanderpool - 8.
-Outcasts United by Warren St. John - 9.
-Phineas Gage: A Gruesome but True Story About Brain Science by John Fleischman - 10.
-The Hive Detectives: A Chronicle of a Honey Bee Catastrophe by Loree Griffin Burns - 11.
-The Greatest: Muhammad Ali by Walter Dean Myers - 12.
-Counting by 7's by Holly Goldberg Sloan - 13.
-I Never Had it Made (an autobiography) by Jackie Robinson with Alfred Duckett
+Lewis

+- 2. Artemis Fowl by Eoin Colfer

+- 3. Cinder by Marissa Meyer

+- 4. Escape from Mr. Lemoncello's Library by Chris Grabenstein

+- 5. Hero by Mike Lupica

+- 6. Outcasts United by Warren St. John

+- 7. The Greatest: Muhammad Ali by Walter Dean Myers

+- 8. Counting by 7's by Holly Goldberg Sloan

+- 9. I Never Had It Made (an autobiography) by Jackie Robinson with Alfred Duckett

+- 10. The Door of No Return by Kwame Alexander (or any Kwame Alexander novel)

+- 11. Frankie & Bug by Gayle Forman

+- 12. Race to the Bottom of the Earth by Rebeca E. F. Barone

+- 13. Freestyle by Gale Galligan